AlexeySolonenko/actual_sales/README.md

 ### DB

 Runs on MySQL.
-Queries are stored in JSON.
+Table creation queries are stored in <a href='https://github.com/AlexeySolonenko/actual_sales/blob/master/data/create_tables_queries.json' target="_blank">JSON</a>.
 There are two buttons to delete and re-create the tables.

 ## Fulfillment report

 ### Implemented

 - table creation - 2 buttons + Ajax
-- import CSV. line-by-line parsing.
+- import CSV, line-by-line parsing.
 Sanitation, security checks, tools to adjust performance.
 Customly written parser by me.
 - import CSV - you can either drag&drop a file, or do nothing - the file will be downloaded from a remote host by a default URL.
 - Data representation - DataTables + pagination, sorting.
 - using POST instead of GET